fithcmus-lnminh/React-BehindTheScences/README.md

-Some closer look at component
+Some closer look at component ---
-Behind the scences React (how React really works) React.memo()
+Behind the scences React (how React really works)--- React.memo()---
-React useCallback() hook and its dependences
+React useCallback() hook and its dependences---